FilipDominec/python-meep-utils/README.md

 years I wrote multiple utility functions that in my opinion greatly facilitate the simulations, and I publish them under open license, with the hope they might be useful to the scientific community.

-I will be glad if these scripts help you with your thesis, paper or just any project.
+I will be happy if these scripts help you with your thesis, paper or just any project.
 In such a case, you can made a reference to my website or send me a message; perhaps I can even help you with some useful tips.

 Filip Dominec, filip.dominec@gmail.com,